arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ---
 title: Connecting the Portenta Max Carrier to The Things Network
-description: This tutorial explains how to connect your Portenta Max Carrier to the Things Network(TTN) using the carrier's LoRaWAN® module.
+description: This tutorial explains how to connect your Portenta Max Carrier to the Things Network(TTN) using its onboard LoRaWAN® module.
 difficulty: intermediate
 tags:
   - iot